ishaan-kapoor/PseudoRandom-Encryption/README.md

 # Python_MessageEncoder
-This simple script creates an encoded message that can be decoded with a code sample the script provides
+This simple script creates an encoded message that can be decoded with a code sample the script provides.
+This uses the seed functionality in python random library.

 ## Usage
 ```
 usage: encode.py [-h] [--file FILE] [--msg MSG] [--seed SEED] [--size SIZE] [--char_range CHAR_RANGE] [--output OUTPUT] [--garbage GARBAGE]